Yakov Bykin

-Yakov Borisovich Bykin (Berkovich; December 25, 1888, Kreuzburg, Vitebsk Governorate – February 10, 1938, Moscow) was the 1st Secretary of the Bashkir Regional Committee of the All–Union Communist Party (Bolsheviks) (1930 – October 1937).
+Yakov Borisovich Bykin (Berkovich; December 25, 1888 – February 10, 1938) was the 1st Secretary of the Bashkir Regional Committee of the All–Union Communist Party (Bolsheviks) (1930 – October 1937).

 Biography

 Yakov Borisovich Bykin (Berkovich) was born in 1888 in the city of Kreuzburg (now in Latvia) in the family of a clerk.
 Jewish by nationality.

 He graduated from the 2nd grade of the state Jewish school.
 In 1927, he graduated from courses in Marxism.

 In 1904–1912, he was a member of the Bund, in 1909–1911, he was in a leading position in the Riga Committee of the Bund.
 He was arrested several times.

 Since 1912 – a member of the Russian Social Democratic Labor Party (Bolsheviks), in 1912–1918, he was in exile in Switzerland; returned to Russia in 1918.

 During the Civil War, he was in clandestine work in the rear of the Polish army, then in the revolutionary committee under the political administration of the 4th Army.

 Place of work: from 1919 to 1922, he was in professional union, party work in the Belarusian Socialist Soviet Republic.
 From 1922 to 1925 – Executive Secretary of the Voronezh Provincial Committee of the Russian Communist Party (Bolsheviks), January 1925 – 1927 – Instructor of the Central Committee of the Russian Communist Party (Bolsheviks) – All–Union Communist Party (Bolsheviks), 1927–1929 – Executive Secretary of the Yaroslavl Provincial Committee of the All–Union Communist Party (Bolsheviks), December 19, 1927 – January 26, 1934 – member of the Central Auditing Commission of the All–Union Communist Party (Bolsheviks), since 1929 – Executive Secretary of the Yaroslavl District Committee of the All–Union Communist Party (Bolsheviks), February 1930 – October 6, 1937 – 1st Secretary of the Bashkir Regional Committee of the All–Union Communist Party (Bolsheviks), February 10, 1934 – October 12, 1937 – Candidate Member of the Central Committee of the All–Union Communist Party (Bolsheviks).

 During the years of the second five–year plan, 36 large industrial enterprises were built in the Bashkir Autonomous Socialist Soviet Republic, and a new, Tumazinsky Oil Region, was opened.
 The number of Machine and Tractor Stations increased from 38 to 107.

 In 1935, he was awarded the highest award of the Soviet Union – the Order of Lenin.

 On April 29, 1937, son Volya was arrested by the People's Commissariat of Internal Affairs – a previously arrested alleged member of a terrorist organization slandered Volya Bykin, saying that he knew about the preparation of a terrorist act against Lazar Kaganovich.
 After Yakov Bykin's appeal to Yezhov and members of the Regional Committee, Volya was released on May 6, 1937.